Comparing the face rings of a boolean complex and its barycentric subdivision: The positive result

 \paragraph{Garsia's linear-algebraic method.} The procedure to be described here avoids Gr\"obner bases, using only linear algebra, and is reasonable to compute by hand in small examples.
 It is essentially found in \cite[Theorem~3.3]{garsia}, where it is presented as a {\em test} of Cohen--Macaulayness, although it actually computes a basis in the Cohen--Macaulay case.
 Based on the work in Section~\ref{sec:garsia-LA-CM}, we give it in a bit more generality than the original setting of \cite{garsia} (and than our application to $\kk[\Sd\Delta]$ requires).
 The complex $\Sd \Delta$ is not only a boolean complex but a simplicial complex, and in fact the order complex of a ranked poset---the latter is the original context of \cite{garsia}.
-Since $\Delta$ is Cohen--Macaulay (in the situation of Theorem~\ref{thm:yes-CM-in-coprime}), it is is pure, and it follows that $\Sd \Delta$ is also pure, see Section~\ref{sec:garsia-LA-CM}.
+Since $\Delta$ is Cohen--Macaulay (in the situation of Theorem~\ref{thm:yes-CM-in-coprime}), it is pure, and it follows that $\Sd \Delta$ is also pure, see Section~\ref{sec:garsia-LA-CM}.
 The procedure can be run on any pure, balanced boolean complex (whether simplicial or not, let alone the order complex of a poset), assesses Cohen--Macaulayness, and delivers a basis for the Stanley--Reisner ring in the Cohen--Macaulay case.\footnote{In this generality, it was described, with correctness only conjectured, in \cite[Section~2.8]{blum-smith}, whose author did not at the time realize that it had in essence already been described in \cite{garsia}.}

-Lemma~\ref{lem:cell-basis-exists} shows that if $\kk[\Lambda]$ has a basis over $\kk[\Omega]$ then it can be taken to consist of $z_\alpha$'s, and the goal is to determine algorithmically whether such a set of $z_\alpha$'s exists, and find it when it does.
+By the remark following Lemma~\ref{lem:cells-generate}, if $\kk[\Lambda]$ has a basis over $\kk[\Omega]$ then it can be taken to consist of $z_\alpha$'s, and the goal is to determine algorithmically whether such a set of $z_\alpha$'s exists, and find it when it does.
 Here is the procedure.
 Recall Definition~\ref{def:facet-vector}, the {\em facet vector} $\bfv_\alpha^\Lambda$ of a face $\alpha$ in the complex $\Lambda$.

 \begin{remark} If the algorithm reaches Step~\ref{step:output}, then $\{\bfv_\beta^\Lambda : z_\beta \in B\}$ must be a basis for $\kk^m$ when it does.
 This will be proven over the course of the proof of correctness.
 Although the algorithm is formulated in a way that processes every $\alpha\in P(\Lambda)$, one can get away with going straight to Step~\ref{step:output} once $V=\kk^m$ and the only unprocessed faces of $P(\Lambda)$ are facets, because when $V=\kk^m$ the condition in Step~\ref{step:if-v-in-V} holds automatically, while for a facet $\epsilon_i$, the condition in Step~\ref{step:if-color-condition-succeeds} holds automatically.
 So any facets remaining at that stage will be discarded. \end{remark}